ivs-kuleuven/platosim3/docs/source/SupplementaryFiles.md

 * the star identifier (the same as in the [star catalogue](#starCatalogue))
 * the path to the file, relative to the [project location](#projectLocation), indicating how the magnitude of this particular source varies over time.

-The latter files also consist of two comma-separated columns:
+The latter files also consist of two columns separated by a space:
 * time, expressed in seconds
 * difference in magnitude w.r.t. the value in the [star catalogue](#starCatalogue).